Attachment-Focused EMDR

 Attachment-Focused EMDR (AF-EMDR), developed by Laurel Parnell, is a relational and integrative approach to trauma therapy.

-It builds on traditional EMDR by incorporating attachment theory, nervous system awareness, and the therapeutic relationship—supporting deeper and more lasting change.
+It builds on traditional EMDR by integrating attachment theory, nervous system awareness, and the therapeutic relationship to support deeper, more lasting change.
 This approach is often especially helpful for complex or relational trauma.

 Rather than following a rigid protocol, the work is tailored to you—allowing space to move at a pace that feels supportive, manageable, and grounded.